Article

 About the study

-The printed progenitor cells underwent maturation, including terminal differentiation, neuronal process outgrowth and migration.
-Deep-layer cortical neurons, which are the early product of cortical neurogenesis, were first fabricated from deep-layer neural progenitors.
-This deep-layer cortical tissue was sectioned and immunostained to reveal its tissue structure and the cellular composition, which were subsequently visualized with neural markers.
-Later, radial glia cells produced neurons that migrated radially into the cortical plate, and passed through the deep-layer neurons to become upper-layer neurons.
-In order to further confirm the identities of the deep-layer neurons and upper-layer neurons cells, researchers conducted gene expression analysis using a real-time quantitative polymerase chain reaction.
+Deep-layer cortical neurons, the early product of cortical neurogenesis, were first fabricated from deep-layer neural progenitors.
+This deep-layer cortical tissue was sectioned and immunostained to examine its tissue structure and cellular composition, which were subsequently visualized with neural markers.

 This article was published in Nature Communications.